rbosh/ml-adp/doc/guide.rst

 produces a the corresponding sample of the total cost $K^{F, A}(S_0,\Xi)$:
 ``cost`` is a :py:class:`torch.Tensor` of size ``(N, 1)`` and is aligned with ``initial_state`` and ``random_effects`` along the first axis.
-If `N` is a large-enough integer, then by the principle of Monte-Carlo simulatio (the *law of large numbers*, more precisely) one can expect
+If `N` is a large-enough integer, then by the principle of Monte-Carlo simulation (the *law of large numbers*, more precisely) one can expect

 .. code::